 The Company is exposed to price risk from its investment in mutual fund and bonds classified in the balance sheet at fair value through profit or loss.

-To manage its price risk arising from the investment, the Company has invested in the mutual funds and bonds after considering the risk and return profile of the said investments i.e. the debt profile of the investments indicates that the amount has been invested in creditworthy instruments and equity investment is made after considering the performance of the stock.
+To manage its price risk arising from the investment, the Group has invested in the mutual funds and bonds after considering the risk and return profile of the said investments i.e. the debt profile of the investments indicates that the amount has been invested in creditworthy instruments and equity investment is made after considering the past performance record of the mutual fund.

 The Company's objectives when managing capital are to